2020 Honda Civic Coupe Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 In terms of safety, there are no red flags for the new 2020 Honda Civic Coupe.
 It dominates the competition with an overall five-star safety rating from the federal government.

 Drivers can also take advantage of standard Honda Sensing, which equips the car with technologies like automatic panic braking and lane-keeping.
 A blind-spot camera is available on certain trims.
 This feature seeks to help drivers detect traffic when moving to the next lane.
 While the standard Civic Coupe delivers a solid braking performance, bigger front brakes are featured on the Civic Si.

 The new 2020 Honda Civic Coupe is a very appealing option for any who is a fan of Honda.
 While the Civic Coupe is entertaining to drive, excellent comfort allows you to take a long cruise on the open highway.
 Go for the Si trim if you desire even more excitement under the hood.

 How to Calculate The Dealer Cost of a Honda Civic Coupe

 Formula for Calculating Dealer Cost:

-- Example: Base Honda Civic invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.
+- Example: Base Honda Civic Coupe invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

-Total Dealer Cost (calculated above) + Taxes / Licensing Fees - Rebate / Incentive = True Cost (You can get rebates and incentives here)
+Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
+(You can get rebates and incentives here)